gurkanctn/CryptoPals_Python/README.md

 I've done scientific computations (some CFD, some structural in Fortran and C/C++)

-I've done some engineering coding in Matlab scripts, calling some Simulink files...
+I've done engineering coding in Matlab scripts, and did automatic/batch simulations of Simulink models...

 I enjoy using computer power to generate images, animations, and scientific/engineering results.